An alternative Telagram: how to run its own Mathx server using Docker Compose

 Step 5.
 Create first user

-When the stack is started, create the first user using the built-in Synapse utility from the container:
+When the stack is running, create the first user using the built-in Synapse utility from inside the container:

 docker exec -it synapse register_new_matrix_user \